 This Fluidmaster fill valve is designed to use 1.6 gallons per flush or less.
 It also has a flow regulator that slows down the refill rate and keeps the noise level low.
 To give you control over how much water the toilet uses in each flush, the valve comes with a dial that you can turn to adjust the toilet flush.

-What we liked: The anti-bacteria flapper mechanism and chlorine and hard water resistance, which minimizes wear.
+What do we love it for?
+The anti-bacteria flapper mechanism and chlorine and hard water resistance, which minimizes wear.

-What could be better: It could be modified for use with 3- and 4-inch flush valve toilets.
+What were we disappointed with?
+It could be modified for use with 3- and 4-inch flush valve toilets.

 Things to Consider